zenstackhq/zenstack-docs/docs/the-complete-guide/part1/4-access-policy/index.md

 - Read operations can return fewer rows than with a raw Prisma Client.
 - Write operations can fail with an error if policies are violated.
 See [Error Handling](/docs/reference/error-handling) for more details.

+### ZenStack Access Policy vs Postgres Row-Level Security

+If you are an experienced Postgres user, or are familiar with products like [Supabase](https://supabase.com/) or [PostgREST](https://postgrest.org/), you may find ZenStack's access policy similar to Postgres' [row-level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
+Conceptually, they're identical: they both let you define access control rules at the schema level and enforce them automatically during data access.

+ZenStack's access policy is NOT implemented with Postgres RLS.
+Here are some key differences between them:

+- RLS is implemented at the database engine level, while ZenStack's access policy is at the ORM level.
+- Due to the different levels of implementation, RLS is likely more performant, but ZenStack's access policy is more portable (it supports databases other than Postgres).
+- RLS is defined in SQL, while ZenStack's access policies are defined in a more intuitive expression language.
+- RLS, as its name suggests, is limited to row-level access control.
+ZenStack's access policy supports both row-level and field-level access control.

 ---

 Following this part of the guide, you'll build an in-depth understanding of how access policy works in ZenStack and how to use it to secure your data.